JustinChristensen/trinitycore-dockerfile/.github/ISSUE_TEMPLATE/issue_report.md

 ---
-name: Bug report
+name: Issue
-about: Create a report to help us improve
+about: Submit an issue
 title: ''
 labels: ''
 assignees: JustinChristensen